 Where waste contractors or waste processing facilities do not hold a ‘Compliance Verification Summary’ (as explained in the Reporting Criteria) they shall, at a minimum, disclose to the project team how much of the Reporting Criteria has been implemented.
 The 'Disclosure Statement' will take place of the ‘Compliance Verification Summary’ in the project team's submission.
 The Disclosure Statements are provided below for project teams to issue to their respective service providers:

 The GBCA will review Green Star requirements for waste management, including the ‘Reporting Criteria’ document, as part of the development of the next major version of Green Star.
 This will incorporate feedback received from waste contractors and facilities’ experience in demonstrating compliance, as well as recent advances in the waste industry.

 In April 2012, the GBCA invited waste contractors, resource recovery facility operators, waste policy and regulatory specialists, waste auditors, and Green Star Accredited Professionals (GSAPs) experienced in applying the ‘Waste Management’ credit, to participate in the Green Star Construction and Waste Reference Group (CDWRG).
-The CDWRG was responsible for providing expert advice and contributing to the development of a Construction and Demolition Waste Management in Green Star Discussion Paper, which will seek wider industry feedback on the development of the new Green Star ‘Construction and Demolition Waste’ credit.
+The CDWRG was responsible for providing expert advice and contributing to the development of a discussion paper, Construction and Demolition Waste Management in Green Star, which sought wider industry feedback on the development of the Green Star ‘Construction and Demolition Waste’ credit.
 The CDWRG provided feedback on the draft discussion paper ahead of its public release in 2013.
 The CDWRG included representatives from 46 organisations, including 24 GBCA member companies.
 Effort was taken by the GBCA to involve participants from all Australian states and territories.
 A list of the CDWRG representatives is available here.